 Prepare your Dash

-1. First create a "Controlled Tag" attribute from Admin > Attributes > Add New and give it a name like Photographer.
+1. First create a "Controlled Tag" field from Admin > Fields > Add New and give it a name like Photographer.

-💡 By using a Controlled Tag attribute you can control spelling in the future so users can only pick from the list and can't enter new names that aren't approved.
+💡 By using a Controlled Tag field you can control spelling in the future so users can only pick from the list and can't enter new names that aren't approved.